ACCURMENT COMPARISONS

 1. Use Occasion-Based and Narrative-Driven Promotions

-Tie discounts to unique, themed “special days” or brand-relevant celebrations rather than generic sales.
-For example, “Luxury Appreciation Week” or “Founder’s Anniversary Sale” create emotional meaning around a promotion and position discounts as part of a curated brand story.
-Evidence shows consumers respond 25% more strongly to promotions anchored in a unique event versus generic offers (Zane, Reczek, & Haws, 2022).
+Tie discounts to unique, themed “special days” or brand-relevant celebrations (e.g., “Luxury Appreciation Week” or “Founder’s Anniversary Sale”).
+Consumers respond 25% more strongly to promotions anchored in a unique event versus generic offers (Zane et al., 2022).

 2. Frame Promotions as “Gifts” not Discounts